cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 [^8]: CuTe `make_fragment_like()` source: https://github.com/NVIDIA/cutlass/blob/e406c186f510a15091cce01f782020ceb7ba8eb5/include/cute/tensor_impl.hpp#L463
 [^9]: Ok sorry.
 CUTLASS is a a cool sword and also CUDA Templates for Linear Algebra Subroutines and Solvers
 [^10]: Four-transaction 512-byte load explanation: https://forums.developer.nvidia.com/t/128-bit-access-bank-conflict/287039/5
+[^11]: Honestly, maybe they'll figure out how to inject our brains directly with learning modules and everyone becomes an expert tomorrow.